Why was your organization created?

 What makes your organization effective?

 Our pediatric HIV care, microloans and malaria prevention programs are completely integrated so that a family is supported in several ways.
 This enables us to reach and impact a family in multiple ways.
-For example, a woman caregiver is able to take steps toward self-reliance if she getting an income from her business, her child is enrolled in our pediatric HIV care program, her family receives malaria bed nets, and the child particpates in our Safe Park program.
+For example, a woman caregiver is able to take steps toward self-reliance if she is running a profitable business, her child is enrolled in our pediatric HIV care program, her family receives malaria bed nets, and the child participates in our Safe Park program.

 Our comprehensive program also provides psychosocial counseling, education on HIV prevention, training to caregivers in caring for an HIV positive child, adherence monitoring, training in adherence to medication for older children, and counseling to family members.

 What are the metrics of success for your organization?

 We measure success in terms of the health and well-being of the family and their ability to take care of themselves.
 In particular, we are proud that survival rates are around 95% for children.
 After a few months on our program the children stabilize and improve in health as measured by an increase in weight, and an increase in CD4 counts.
 Loan repayment rates are in the range of 90-92% - extraordinary given the difficult circumstances faced by our loan recipients.
 As a result of the provision of malaria bed nets and education on malaria prevention, we are seeing a reduced incidence of malaria and higher school attendance due to improved health of the children.

 Overall, the women learn marketable skills, understand the importance of school, have increased knowledge about HIV care and prevention, learn to save a small amount each week, and come forward for testing for HIV due to better knowledge and reduced stigma about HIV.
 In addition, they build strong social networks and many become role models and mentors for others in the community.

 What aspects of your organization are not commonly known, or are commonly misinterpreted?